larsimproves/hugo-demo/content/posts/My answers to questions writers struggle with.md

 A working wifi-connection, a laptop (preferably a fast one), and the internal willingness to succeed!

-Make sure to [start your own personal blog]: https://www.larstendolle.com/posts/start-your-own-personal-blog/ and just go for it.
+Make sure to [start your own personal blog](https://www.larstendolle.com/posts/start-your-own-personal-blog/) and just go for it.
 By doing this you'll eventually become a better writer.
 Besides that, you create a talent for clearly writing down your ideas.

 Don't stress too much about a 'perfect start', the best day to start was yesterday!